ChatSecure/OTRKit/README.md

 Then do these things:

-1. Drag `OTRKit.xcodeproj` to the left-hand file pane in Xcode to add it to your project.
+1. Drag the contents of `./OTRKit/` directory into your Xcode project and add it to your current target.
+2. Drag the contents of `./dependencies/` directory into your Xcode project and add it to your current target.
-2. Make sure to add `OTRKit (OTRKit)` to your project's Targent Dependencies in the Build Phases tab of your target settings.
+2. Make sure to add `$(SRCROOT)/Submodules/OTRKit/dependencies/include` to your project's Header Search Paths in the Build Settings tab of your target settings.
-3. Add `libOTRKit.a` to the Link Binary With Libraries step within the same window.

 *Note*: libotr build script may fail if `libgcrypt` has been installed via Homebrew because of a path conflict.

+### Cocoapods

+There is a work-in-progress Cocoapod that you can check out,`OTRKit.podspec`, but it hasn't been fully tested yet.

 ## Usage